Reading: Detail & Inference (Sophisticated Texts)

 While the preservation of Kampot's French colonial architecture is often lauded as essential to its tourism appeal, this singular focus arguably presents a static and incomplete narrative of the town's identity.
 This perspective inadvertently marginalizes other significant architectural vernaculars, such as the traditional Khmer wooden houses and the functional, unadorned structures of the post-independence era, which also contribute to the town's authentic character.
 A more holistic approach would acknowledge that Kampot's architectural identity is not a monolith preserved in amber, but rather a living, evolving tapestry woven from these diverse historical threads.

-- It argues *against* seeing Kampot's identity as a `monolith preserved in amber` (implying something static, dead, and artificially frozen in one historical moment).
+- It argues against seeing Kampot's identity as a

-- It argues *for* seeing it as a `living, evolving tapestry` (implying something beautiful, complex, made of many different parts, and still growing and changing).
+(implying something beautiful, complex, made of many different parts, and still growing).

 Read this sophisticated sentence and answer the question.